Fun Ways to Experience Christmas in Cape May

 Take a candlelight house tour

-There are lots of unique tours to take around town during the Christmas season.
-One of the most popular is the Candlelight House Tour which has delighted locals and visitors for 50 years.
+One of the most popular tours around town during the Christmas season is the Candlelight House Tour, which has delighted locals and visitors for over 50 years.
 The self-guided walking tour includes visits to more than 10 decorated homes and inns, caroling, music, and seasonal treats.
 It’s guaranteed to get you in a festive mood and is an ideal way to appreciate the beauty of Cape May in December.

 Visit Winter Wonderland at Congress Hall